BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

        def find_voting_user(self, article_id: ArticleId, user_id: UserId) -> VotingUser:
            raise NotImplementedError()

-The SPI adapters are injected into the service during its initialization:
+The article service takes ``FindVotingUserPort`` into use as a dependency.
+In practice, we add a respective field and a way to initialize it, e.g. through service constructor:

 .. code-block:: python